sygmaprotocol/docs/docs/03-architecture/05-security/05-keyreshare.md

 This is done without the need to change the underlying private key, which is a delicate and expensive procedure.

 :::warning
-Our observations in the blockchain bridging space reveal that a big portion of vulnerabilities found are exploits of the key resharing mechanism.
-We presume that these vulnerabilities are as a result of sensitive key material as well as the operation needing to be repeated regularly.
+Our observations in the blockchain bridging space reveal that a big portion of vulnerabilities found are exploits of the key resharing mechanism and the lack of well-defined protocols at their implementation.
+For ECDSA, the well studied resharing protocol was only introduced in the latest revision - [CGGMP21](https://eprint.iacr.org/2021/060).
+We presume that these vulnerabilities are a result of sharing sensitive key material as well as the operation needing to be repeated regularly.
 :::

 :::info